Evaluating Winding Numbers and Counting Complex Roots through Cauchy Indices in Isabelle/HOL: Evaluating Winding Numbers

 \subsection{A Tactic for Evaluating Winding Numbers}

-With Proposition \ref{prop:winding_eq} formalised, we are now able to build a tactic to evaluate winding numbers through Cauchy indices.
+With Proposition \ref{prop:winding_eq} formalised, we are now able to build a tactic to evaluate winding numbers using Cauchy indices.
 The idea has already been sketched in Examples \ref{ex:n_1_alt} and \ref{ex:n_0_alt}.
-In general, we have built a tactic named \isa{eval\_winding} to convert goals of the form
+We have built a tactic \isa{eval\_winding}, for goals of the form